 Our drug injury attorneys work to protect the rights of patients harmed by dangerous drugs like Actos (pioglitazone), a Type 2 diabetes medication that poses serious health risks.
 Actos has been linked to:

 Our firm is currently investigating pharmaceutical litigation cases involving Actos, and we have the resources to handle individual claims as well as class action and multidistrict litigation.
-Our team is recognized as Super Lawyers in personal injury, product liability, medical malpractice and more in addition to being named among Florida Trend Magazine’s Top Lawyers.
+Our team is recognized as Super Lawyers in class action, product liability, medical malpractice and more in addition to being named among Florida Trend Magazine’s Top Lawyers.
 When you choose our Actos lawyer, you choose representation by some of the top attorneys in the country who have a proven record of success in products liability litigation.

 In a recent study conducted by HealthCore Inc., which is WellPoint Inc.’s research subsidiary, researchers reviewed the records of 28,938 insurance clients who took Avandia or Actos from 2001 to 2005.
 They found: